johnnykv/heralding/README.md

  * Distributes all login attempts using hpfeeds. (beeswarn.hive)
 * Feeder (currently under initial development)
  * Simulates a normal end-user system by regulary interacting with Hive.
- * Purpose of this is to provide indication about where and when plaintext credentials are intercepted and resued.
  * Distributes all login attempts using hpfeeds. (beeswarn.feeder)